midikeyboard/mcschemes/README.md

 # MCSchemes

-A repository intended for crowd-sourcing Minecraft .schematic files and other cool projects
+A repository intended for crowd-sourcing Minecraft .schematic/litematica files and other tools.